 Q: Can I conduct interviews or surveys while researching my honors thesis?

 Federal regulations and University Policy require prospective review and approval of all human subject research conducted by faculty, staff, or students.
 The Boston College Institutional Review Board (IRB) should review all research proposals.

 Q: Where do I obtain more information about Scholar of the College?

 Information regarding awards, fellowships, and prizes at Boston College.

 Q: Whom can I contact for more information about the Communication Department Honors Program?

-Please email Professor Michael Keith, Director of the Communication Department Honors Program.
+Please email Professor Michael Keith, Faculty Advisor of the Communication Department Honors Program.